PortableSheep/Pliant/README.markdown

 InputMask Change Log
 ---------------------
+* **1.3.0**
+    * Decoupled mask logic into a separate project called "PliantMask", and converted the plugin to wrap it.
 * **1.2.1**
     * Added fix for remasking when mask is removed on mouseup.
 IE10 field clear icon clicks are the reason for this fix.
 * **1.2.0**